timbo-de-sosa/Bloodborne5e/Mechanics.md

 - Hunters may not acces each other's Blood Bags
 - Blood Vials found in the world may be added to the hunter's Blood Bag as long as the Blood Bag Capacity is not surpassed.

-## Lantern
+## Lanterns
 Hunters may only perform a short rest when they've found a Hunter's Lantern.
 They are safe at Lanterns, and no enemies will attack.
 If a party member dies, they immediately respawn standing at the Lantern at which they've most recently rested, and they are able to run back to the fight.
 - When the party finds a Lantern for the first time, resting does not confer any penalties.
 - Resting at a Lantern for the second time causes all non-boss monsters to respawn.
-- Resting at a Lantern refill's the hunter's Blood Bag to its maximum capacity.
+- Resting at a Lantern refill's the hunter's Blood Bag to its Blood Bag Capacity.
 - Hunters may teleport to and from any Lantern they have discovered.
 This also causes enemies to respawn.